 There are two types of remote contingent staffing services: managed and unmanaged.

 In a managed service, the provider acts as both a consultant and a manager.
 They recruit, train, and oversee workers on your behalf, often acting as an employer of record to manage payroll, compliance, and benefits.
-The provider also quality checks the employees' work, and they become partners in helping you achieve your business and talent objectives.
-Managers collaborate with you on both short-term and long-term staffing needs, striving to maximize the workload for contingent staff.
+The provider also quality-checks employees' work, and they become partners in helping you achieve your business and talent objectives.
+Managers collaborate with you on both short- and long-term staffing needs, striving to maximize contingent staff's workload.
 To your business, these staff members work alongside your internal team just like any other employees.

-In an unmanaged service, the provider assembles a list of independent contractors, matching them based on skills and experience to meet your business requirements.
+In an unmanaged service, the provider assembles a list of independent contractors and matches them based on skills and experience to meet your business requirements.
 You will be responsible for interviewing, selecting, training, and supervising the staff.
 The level of support provided by the staffing service can vary greatly.

 What are the Benefits of Remote Contingent Staffing for the Staff?

-Contingent workers benefit from managed remote staffing services, which provide secure, long-term employment with benefits and opportunities for growth.
+Contingent workers benefit from managed remote staffing services that offer secure, long-term employment with benefits and opportunities for growth.
 These remote roles attract workers in areas with limited local job opportunities.
-Many prefer working with a U.S.-based team to foster relationships and acquire new skills, as opposed to traditional outsourcing jobs, such as call centers, where they often remain anonymous and undervalued by companies.
+Many prefer working with a U.S.-based team to foster relationships and acquire new skills, rather than traditional outsourcing jobs, such as call centers, where they often remain anonymous and undervalued by companies.

 What Should I Look for in Remote Contingent Staffing Services?